-The documents are reviewed regularly by the Executive Director, Assistant to the Registrar and the Communications Coordinator.
+The documents are reviewed regularly by the Executive Director, Registrar, the Deputy Registrar, and the Communications Coordinator.
 The documents are revised when any revisions occur to Registration Regulation or any Registration Policies.
 Any comments on information pertaining to the registration practices are provided to the Registration Committee for review and possible action.